-Manufacturing Technicians report using a large range of skills on the job.
-Most notably, facility with Equipment Maintenance, Manufacturing Process Engineering, and Machine Programming, Manufacturing are correlated to pay that is significantly above average, leading to increases of 23 percent, 22 percent, and 18 percent, respectively.
+Manufacturing Technicians seem to wield many skills on the job.
+Most notably, facility with Equipment Maintenance, Manufacturing Process Engineering, and Machine Programming, Manufacturing are correlated to pay that is significantly above average, leading to increases of 22 percent, 21 percent, and 17 percent, respectively.
+At the other end of the pay range are skills like GMP Compliance.
 Most people skilled in Electronic Troubleshooting are similarly competent in Troubleshooting.

 Pay by Experience Level for Manufacturing Technician